mobiledge/mobiledge.github.io/README.md

 ## Definition of 'Done'
-- Topics are marked with checkmark if one has completed Learning Levels 1 & 2 (reading & understanding)
+- Topics are marked with checkmark if one has completed Learning Level 1 (reading & understanding)
-- Learning Levels 3 & 4 (coding & organizing) may be carried out incrementally in future iterations
+- Learning Levels 2 & 3 (coding & organizing) may be carried out incrementally in future iterations
 - Topic considered done if an intuitive idea is formed
 - Chapter considered done if *basic* topics completed
 - Subject considered done if *basic* chapters completed